Aerotoxic syndrome: History

 The incident investigation report concluded that "There is circumstantial evidence to suggest that the flight crew on G–JEAK were affected by contamination of the air supply, as a result of oil leakage from the auxiliary power unit (APU) cooling fan seal into the APU air stream, and into the ECS system ducting.
 This contamination allowed fumes to develop, a proportion of which entered the cabin and cockpit air supply."

 An assessment by the UK's House of Lords Science and Technology Committee found that claims of health effects were unsubstantiated.

 An update in 2008 found no significant new evidence.
 The syndrome is not medically recognized.

 In 2019, five British airlines including British Airways, Virgin Atlantic, Jet2, Thomas Cook Airlines and EasyJet were served lawsuits by union Unite over effect on aircrew.

 On 31 July 2020, in the first case of its kind in the United States, the Oregon Workers' Compensation Board ruled in favour of Captain Andrew Myers, a Jet Blue Captain who was exposed chronically to contaminated air on the Airbus aircraft he flew followed by an acute oil fume event in early 2017.
 Myers suffered from a neuro-cognitive disorder and visual problems, all of which are potentially permanent.
 The carrier had initially denied Myers's claim, but the case confirmed that his chronic and "acute chemical inhalation" and "acute toxic inhalation" resulted in health problems such as toxic encephalopathy, mild neural cognitive disorder, and saccadic eye movement deficiency.
 After examination, a doctor ruled that chronic and toxic fume inhalation had rendered Myers "incapable of functioning" as an airline captain.

-In September 2025, Delta Airlines announced it would change engines to address the toxic fume problem.
+In September 2025, Delta Air Lines announced it would change engines to address the toxic fume problem.